Polight/lego/README.md

 <script src="./dist/index.js" type="module"></script>
 ```

-Run your page directly in your browser!
+Run your webserver and see your little app!

 > When developing you may want to automatically watch files changes.
-> In that case pass the `-w` flag: `npx lego -w ./bricks ./dist`
+> In that case pass the `-w` flag: `npx lego -w bricks`

 > Tip: you probably want to store this task with a shortcut like `npm run watch`.
-> To do so just add `"watch": "lego -w ./bricks ./dist"` in you _package.json_ scripts.
+> To do so just add `"watch": "lego -w bricks"` in you _package.json_ scripts.

 ## Understanding Webcomponents